Cultural anthropology: Comparison with social anthropology

-The rubric cultural anthropology is generally applied to ethnographic works that are holistic in approach, are oriented to the ways in which culture affects individual experience or aim to provide a rounded view of the knowledge, customs, and institutions of a people.
-Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.
+The rubric cultural anthropology is generally applied to ethnographic works that are holistic in approach, oriented toward how culture affects individual experience, or that aim to provide a rounded view of the knowledge, customs, and institutions of a people.
+Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations, such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.

 Parallel with the rise of cultural anthropology in the United States, social anthropology developed as an academic discipline in Britain and in France.

 Foundational thinkers

 Lewis Henry Morgan

 Lewis Henry Morgan (1818–1881), a lawyer from Rochester, New York, became an advocate for and ethnological scholar of the Iroquois.
 His comparative analyses of religion, government, material culture, and especially kinship patterns proved to be influential contributions to the field of anthropology.
-Like other scholars of his day (such as Edward Tylor), Morgan argued that human societies could be classified into categories of cultural evolution on a scale of progression that ranged from savagery, to barbarism, to civilization.
+Like other scholars of his day (such as Edward Tylor), Morgan argued that human societies could be classified according to cultural evolution on a scale of progression ranging from savagery to barbarism to civilization.
 Generally, Morgan used technology (such as bowmaking or pottery) as an indicator of position on this scale.